The hallmarks of my approach are qualities emblematized by graphite.

-I am an editor of scholarly publications, theses and dissertations, nonfiction books, and organizational reports, with more than ten years' experience.
-With my broad intellectual interests and deep curiosity about human experience and perspectives, I edit adeptly in fields across the humanities and social sciences and in diverse nonfiction genres.
+With my broad intellectual interests and deep curiosity about human experiences and perspectives, I edit manuscripts across the humanities and social sciences and for academic presses, journals, and individual scholars.

-When I'm not at my desk, I can be found in bookstores and museums, especially the Museum of Fine Arts, Boston.
-At the MFA, I teach in the Art and Medicine program, using works of art to help medical professionals develop observation skills, build stronger teams, improve communication, and reflect on their practice.
+When I'm not at my desk, I am usually birdwatching or relearning the piano.
+I can also often be found wandering through bookstores and museums (I'm also a museum educator).
+I taught most recently in the Museum of Fine Arts, Boston's Art and Medicine program, where I used artworks to help medical professionals develop observation skills, build stronger teams, improve communication, and reflect on their practice.